Dear B2B Hardware Vendors--

 - Consider creating forums to interact with your customers.
 It's much easier for us end users (and much lower cost to you) if we can google a solution on your forums.
 Why spend the resources to answer a question each time it is asked when you could post an answer for the whole world to see?
 When it's midnight before a deadline, a forum might be the only way us customers might get a solution on time.
 Forums enable you to leverage other volunteer experts in the community (from time-zones all over the world) to help provide support--another opportunity for cost savings (just don't take your volunteer experts for granted).
 I understand that forums do require a moderation effort, but depending on the size of your market, this effort should be a fraction of the effort required to provide direct support to your customers.

-- For companies with a large enough market, consider a tiered support system--and ensure that your more complicated cases and more savvy customers get routed to higher-tiered support as quickly as possible.
+- For companies with a large enough customer base, consider a tiered support system--and ensure that your more complicated cases and more savvy customers get routed to higher-tiered support as quickly as possible.
 You will frustrate your savvy customers if they have to redo basic troubleshooting with a level 1 applications engineer before they can speak with someone more knowledgeable.

 - Consider implementing a support-only email list where your customers can learn about firmware updates, end-of-life notifications, documentation updates, etc. Your customers probably don't have time or desire to read through all of your marketing emails, but we definitely want to know about bugs, fixes, and other pertinent news.